Holi

 Next Friday, 14 March 2025

-Holi is the Hindu festival of colours that symbolizes the vibrant colours of the oncoming Spring season and consequently the end of Winter.
+Holi is the Hindu festival of colors that symbolizes the vibrant colors of the oncoming Spring season and consequently the end of Winter.
 According to the Hindu calendar, it begins on the full moon night of Phalguna.
-This corresponds to March 25, 2024

 A woman playing Holi